Six Ways Caregivers Can Cope During COVID-1

 5. Connect with Friends, Family and Resources.

 Social distancing can create isolation for you and your loved ones.
 This can amplify uncertainty and increase feelings of loss.
 Make an effort to find ways to increase connection and stay active.
 Reach out to one friend, family member, or support person each day.
 Use technology and attempt to schedule phone calls, video chats, or e-mail friends.
 Ask someone to be an accountability partner and have daily check-ins to ensure that you follow through.
 Do not forget to utilize helpful online resources such as local human resources, Aging and Adult Services, National Council on Aging, Caregiver Action Network, and Family Caregiver Alliance.

 If you find yourself needing additional support during this time, please reach out to a qualified mental health provider.
 Speaking with a therapist can help you cope with stressful situations so that life feels a bit more manageable.
-At Approach Therapy we offer teletherapy appointments which means that you can connect with a therapist without leaving your home.
+At Approach Therapy we offer online therapy you can connect with a therapist without leaving your home.
 In addition, we have therapists available during the day and evenings.
 To see our therapists’ availability or schedule an appointment click here.